NHACP-IF/NHACP-specification/nhacp-specification.md

 | index           | u8    | File descriptor of directory that has been listed |
 | max-name-length | u8    | Maximum length of the returned file name          |

-Possible responses: OK, DIR-ENTRY, ERROR
+Possible responses: OK, FILE-INFO, ERROR

 If there are no more entries to return, or if the listing has not been generated, the server MUST repond with OK to indicate the end-of-directory.